-Foreword by the Trustees of the YAS NHS Trust Charity
+Foreword by the Trustee of the YAS NHS Trust Charities

-- Welcome to our annual report for 2016/17.
-The Board for Yorkshire Ambulance Service NHS Trust (YAS) acts as a trustee body for the Charitable Funds but undertakes trustee responsibilities independently from the management of the Yorkshire Ambulance Service.
-The Charity works in partnership with the Ambulance Service for the benefit of those who use and who provide their services in Yorkshire and the surrounding area. - 2.
+- 1. Welcome to our Annual Report for 2017/18.
+The Board for Yorkshire Ambulance Service NHS Trust (YAS) acts as a corporate trustee body for the Charitable Funds but undertakes trustee responsibilities independently from the management of the Yorkshire Ambulance Service.
+The Charity works in partnership with the Ambulance Service for the benefit of those who use and who provide its services in Yorkshire and the surrounding area. - 2.
 As a Charity, we exist to help extend and support the work of the Yorkshire Ambulance Service and the patient care the service provides.
-During 2016-17 we raised £58k and we spent £123k in grants and other support for emergency care and other charitable objectives throughout our region.
-We aim to develop the level of fundraising and grants provided over coming years to fulfill our charitable aims and strategy. - 3.
-Key highlights of our year: - Placing 21 Community Access Defibrillators and 9 Automatic Emergency Defibrillators in partnership with local community groups. - Continuing to support a Community Outreach Trainer who has trained more than 2,912 people in emergency first aid. - Supporting Restart a Heart Day training more than 20,000 students in CPR. - 4.
-Your donations made this work possible and your future donations are the key to our continued success. - 5.
+During 2017/18 we raised £96,758 and we spent £105,355 in grants and other support for emergency care and other charitable objectives throughout our region.
+We aim to develop the level of fundraising and grants provided over coming years to fulfil our charitable aims and strategy. - 3.
+Key highlights of our year: - Locating 36 Community Access Defibrillators and 32 Automatic Emergency Defibrillators in public places, in partnership with local community groups. - Continuing to support a Community Outreach Trainer who has trained 3,285 people in emergency first aid. - Supporting Restart a Heart Day training more than 25,000 school students in CPR at 138 schools across Yorkshire. - 4.
+Donations to our Charity made this work possible and your future donations are the key to our continued success. - 5.
 We help to save lives throughout Yorkshire.
 If you would like to donate, details about how to do this are at the end of this report.
 Please support us, every pound counts.